Denoising the Future: Top-p Distributions for Moving Through Time: Evaluation

 \section{Evaluation}

-We evaluate the top-$p$ approach on three HMMs: One favoring our approach, one that is disadvantageous for the top-$p$ approach and a language model for a realistic application.
-We investigate the sparsity, the runtime with and without observations, and the total variation distance of the top-$p$ model.
-We have trained a very simple language model as an HMM with 7620 states, which we call \emph{LM HMM}.
-In practice, one would distill a larger model into an HMM, like in Zhang et al.~\cite{gelato}.
-In this evaluation, we focus on the runtime and not on the quality of the language model.
+We evaluate the top-$p$ approach on three HMMs: One favoring our approach, one that is disadvantageous for the top-$p$ approach, and a language model for a realistic application.
+We run all tests on a 13th Gen Intel(R) Core(TM) i5-1345U CPU with 1.60 GHz and 16 GB of RAM.
+We use NumPy~\cite{numpy} and SciPy~\cite{scipy} for matrix and sparse matrix operations, respectively.

+For the different HMMs, we have trained a very simple language model (\emph{LM HMM}) as an HMM with 7620 states.
+In practice, one would distill a larger model into an HMM~\cite{gelato}.
+However, in this evaluation, we focus on the runtime and not on the quality of the language model.
 We create a synthetic \emph{Bell HMM}, which is designed to favor the top-$p$ approach.
 The Bell HMM distributes, in each next-state distribution, a probability mass of 0.9 over five states and the remaining 0.1 over 795 states, favoring our approach by having lots of unlikely successor states.
 For a synthetic HMM disadvantageous for the top-$p$ approach, we create a \emph{Uniform HMM} consisting of uniform state distributions for a system of 800 states.
 The number of observations equals the number of states in all HMMs.

-We evaluate top-$p$ for the $p$ values $0.5$, $0.7$, and $0.9$ and for the maximum time step $50$.
-We mostly give only the numbers for $p=0.9$ as the three top-$p$ approaches are mostly comparable.
-We run all tests on a 13th Gen Intel(R) Core(TM) i5-1345U CPU with 1.60 GHz and 16 GB of RAM.
-We use NumPy~\cite{numpy} and SciPy~\cite{scipy} for matrix and sparse matrix operations, respectively.
+We split the evaluation in three parts: First, we discuss our implementation of HMM$_{off}$ and HMM$_{on}$.
+Second, we compare the different top-$p$ approaches, namely \begin{inparaenum}[(i)] \item HMM$_{off}$ from Definition~\ref{definition:top_p_hmm}, \item HMM$_{on}$ from Definition~\ref{definition:top_p_state_approach}, and \item HMM$_{off+on}$, being the combination of the two. \end{inparaenum} Afterward, we delve into an in-depth evaluation of HMM$_{off}$.